wesleyhales/wesleyhales.com.new/wesleyhales/content/old/2017-08-07-Browser-Automation-At-Scale-Part-1.md

 <script src="https://gist.github.com/wesleyhales/ca2b8f8844061b4b4d70c82ecb744ea3.js"></script>

 * Server logging basically tells you when the test execution began and when it ended.
-* Performce Logging gives us more information around frame navigation.
-We'll be able to corellate this later with navigation and Resource timing APIs.
+* Performance Logging gives us more information around frame navigation.
+We'll be able to correlate this later with navigation and Resource timing APIs.
 * For all loggin configuration options see https://github.com/SeleniumHQ/selenium/wiki/Logging

 In the following snippet, we're adding more criteria for our test and actually sending log messages that we setup earlier to console.log: